SequoiaConsulting/terraform-s3-cf-website/README.md

 # terraform-s3-cf-website
-Terraform module to create S3 static website, along with CloudFormation distribution for it to enable serving through SSL.
+Terraform module to create S3 static website along with CloudFormation distribution for it to enable serving through SSL (HTTPS).
 This module is meant to be used in **us-east-1 (N. Virginia) region only** as CloudFormation distrubution only supports ACM certificate from us-east-1.
 If you try to use a different region, you may encounter a lot of issues with respect to region.

 ## Inputs